MaeRaDP/403_CMPUTPSYCH/Assignment7/README.md

 ```

 3. Create a "countdown_timer" to find out exactly how long each image is presented when you use a CountdownTimer + while loops.
 How precise is this?
-- **Answer: the precision of the CountdownTimer function + while loop is also quite similar to the previous clock and while loop timer, but all trials in the first block did not exceed 0.50... seconds.
-However, 4 of the 10 trials in the second block were 0.51... seconds.
-The output for this version sends a warning after each trial about root:DEPRECATED Clock.add() deprecated in favor of .addTime()**
+- **Answer: the CountdownTimer function + while loop compared to the previous clock and while loop timer is not better in precision.
+However, compared to the core.wait, it is a bit better.
+When I did a test run: the first block had 6 trials with presentation of 1.00... seconds and 4 trials with 1.01... seconds; the second block had 8 trials with 1.00 seconds presentation and 2 with 1.01 seconds presentation.
+The output for this version sends a warning after each trial about root:DEPRECATED Clock.add() deprecated in favor of .addTime() - this may pose a problem when running the experiment with this timer**

 ```
 from psychopy import gui, core, visual, monitors, event